 Solved!
-The Best Ways to Remove Lingering Smoke Smells
+These Are the Best Ways to Banish Stubborn Smoke Smells

 Banish smoky odors on furniture, books, clothing, and more with these tried-and-true techniques for eliminating the smell of smoke from your home.

 Q: I recently inherited a beautiful armchair from my grandparents.
 Unfortunately, they were heavy smokers, and the smell has permeated the chair.
 Is there any hope for my heirloom, or am I stuck with the stale stink?
-Any advice you can give about smoke smell removal just wishful thinking?
+Any advice you can give about smoke smell removal is greatly appreciated!

-A: Cigarette smoke can cling tenaciously to possessions and even the very walls, floors, and ceilings of a house that once belonged to a heavy smoker.
+A: Cigarette smoke clings tenaciously to furniture, clothing, and even the very walls, floors, and ceilings of a house that once belonged to a heavy smoker.
 If you recently quit smoking or live in an area that has been affected by wildfires, it’s not uncommon for a smoky smell to linger for some time.
 As a cigarette smolders, it produces smoke molecules encapsulated in microscopic bits of oil and tar, which adhere stubbornly wherever they land.
 Smoky evidence of a cooking accident can also stick around after the burned meal has been discarded.

-A commercial air freshener can effectively tackle mild cases of stale smoke, but these sprays merely mask odor, rather than absorb or neutralize it.
-(Note: While the chemical ingredients in these products are generally safe for you and your cats and dogs, they’re harmful to birds—do not use if you have feathered pets.)
-The smell of items repeatedly exposed to smoke for years is bound to return after the freshener wears off.
+A commercial air freshener can effectively tackle smoke odor removal in mild cases of stale smoke, but these sprays mask odors rather than absorbing or neutralizing them.
+(Note: While the chemical ingredients in these products are generally safe for use around people, cats and dogs, they’re harmful to birds—do not use them if you have feathered pets.)
+After the air freshener’s aromas fade, the smoky smell is bound to return.

-Don’t discount the power of good old fresh air!
-If your home’s interior smells smoky, open all the windows and place a portable fan or two in front of the largest ones, with the blades blowing outward, to pull smoky air from the room.
-Keep this up for a full day, if possible.
-Set smoke-ridden furniture, books, and clothing outside in a sunny spot for several hours—those UV rays can also help neutralize odors.
-But note that intense sunlight can damage or fade delicate or dyed fabrics, so if it’s very bright and hot out, air that smoke-plagued vintage shawl or embroidered pillow in a shady spot.
+Don’t discount the power of fresh air as a smoke odor eliminator!
+If your home’s interior smells stale and smoky, open all the windows and place a portable fan or two in front of the largest ones, with the blades blowing outward, to pull smoky air from the room.
+Keep this up for a full day, if you can.
+Set smoke-ridden furniture, books, and clothing outside in a sunny spot for several hours—UV rays can also help neutralize odors.
+Because intense sunlight can damage or fade delicate or dyed fabrics, consider airing that stinky-but-delicate vintage shawl or embroidered pillow in a shady spot.

-Sodium bicarbonate is a very effective deodorizer, as it actually absorbs smells rather than merely mask them.
-Here are a few ways to use baking soda for to remove odors:
+Sodium bicarbonate is an effective deodorizer because it absorbs smells rather than masking them.
+Here are some of the best ways to use baking soda for to remove odors:

-- To purge smoke from a room or a car’s interior of smoky odors, fill several small bowls with baking soda and then set them all around the space.
+- To purge smoky a room or a car’s interior of smoky odors, fill several small bowls with baking soda and set them all around the space.
 Leave the baking soda in place for at least 24 hours.

-- Sprinkle a thin layer of baking soda onto rugs or carpeting, let it dwell overnight or for at least two hours, then vacuum.
+- Sprinkle baking soda onto rugs or carpeting, let it sit overnight or for at least 2 hours, then vacuum it up.

-- Sprinkle a smelly sofa or plush chair with a light coating of baking powder and let it sit for a minimum of two hours, and then thoroughly vacuum with an upholstery attachment.
+- Sprinkle a smelly sofa or plush chair with a light coating of baking powder, let it sit for at least 2 hours, and then vacuum up the soda using an upholstery attachment.

-White vinegar is another nontoxic household staple that works to neutralize—not simply mask—bad odors such as smoke.
-Its low pH “attacks” the higher-pH smoke molecules, altering them just enough to reduce their smell.
-Don’t worry, the unpleasant smell of vinegar itself will naturally dissipate once it dries or is removed.
+White vinegar is another nontoxic household staple that works to neutralize bad odors such as smoke.
+Its low pH “attacks” the higher-pH smoke molecules, altering them just enough to reduce their odor.
+Don’t worry, vinegar’s pungent smell will dissipate once it dries or is wiped away.

 - To reduce the smoke smell in a room or vehicle, fill several small bowls with white vinegar, set them around the space, and let them sit overnight.

-- To speed up the process, boil a potful of vinegar on the stove, letting it gently simmer for an hour or two.
-As the steam wafts through the air, it helps to remove the smoke smell.
+- To speed up the deodorizing process, simmer a saucepan of vinegar on the stove for an hour or two.
+As the steam wafts through the air, it will help remove the smoke smell.

 It may sound odd to use a material with which you barbecue to clear smoky odors, but it works!
 Carbon molecules in charcoal chemically “trap” smells, clearing them from the air.
-While grilling briquettes can be used in a pinch, activated charcoal is processed for better porosity and absorption power (and as a bonus isn’t treated with flammable chemicals).
-Most home improvement centers carry a range of activated charcoal products, often packaged in small fabric or burlap bags, and usually labeled as smoke or odor eliminators.
+While grilling briquettes can be used for odor removal in a pinch, activated charcoal is processed for better porosity and absorption power (and as a bonus isn’t treated with flammable chemicals).
+Most home improvement centers carry a range of activated charcoal products.
+They’re often packaged in small fabric or burlap bags, and are usually labeled as smoke or odor eliminators.

 Set or hang several bags of activated charcoal around a smoky room or car to absorb odors, or place the bags atop smoke-damaged furniture or carpeting.
-Don’t set un-bagged activated charcoal directly on fabric, however—it can leave a stain.
+Don’t set loose activated charcoal powder directly on fabric, though—it can leave a stain.

 Steam away the smoke smell.

-Steam cleaning can be especially effective on smoky walls, floors, and upholstery, as the heat melts the hardened tar and oils encapsulating the smoke molecules, making it easy to wipe them away with a microfiber cloth or sponge.
-Many home improvement centers rent these machines, typically for about $25 per hour.
-Just mist surfaces lightly with the heated vapor, keeping the steam cleaner’s head moving at all times to avoid saturating any one area—oversaturating with steam can damage delicate fabrics such as silk and even melt drywall.
+Steam cleaning can be especially effective on smoky walls, floors, and upholstery.
+The heat melts the hardened tar and oils encapsulating the smoke molecules, making it easy to wipe them away with a microfiber cloth or sponge.
+To reduce odors, mist the stinky surfaces lightly with hot steam, taking care to keep the steam cleaner’s head moving continuously so that no single area is saturated.
+Oversaturating can damage silk and other delicate fabrics, and can even melt drywall.

 For very severe smoke damage, or if the above options fail, it’s a good idea to get professional help.
-Many cleaning services specialize in smoke remediation, treating walls, floors, and upholstery with stronger chemicals and cleaners than the general public can buy, and are trained in the proper techniques to safely and effectively use them.
-Find a smoke remediation specialist through websites such as Yelp, or ask for referrals from your local home improvement center.
+Many cleaning services specialize in smoke remediation, treating walls, floors, and upholstery with stronger chemicals and cleaners than the general public can buy, and they’re trained in the proper techniques to use them safely and effectively.